 If an unlisted driver causes a crash in your car, you could face a financial consequence unless you have opted for Unlisted Driver Protection.
-However, this does not protect you from the financial consequence if a household member, employee, or other regular driver causes a crash, as they should be listed on your policy.
+However, this does not protect you from the financial consequence if a household member, employee, regular driver or unlicensed driver causes a crash.

 How do I list drivers?

 When you see your Autoplan broker to buy, renew or make changes to your insurance, bring the full name, driver's licence number and date of birth for each person you want to list.